 RECOMMENDATION: The subcommittee recognizes the significance of crime analysis to the justice system and recommends that integrated justice information systems take steps to make incident information that does not personally identify the victim available to practitioners for crime analysis purposes.

-(2) Whether victims' identities and victimization histories should be made widely available across jurisdictions.
+(2) Whether some limits should be set for the sharing of victims' identities and victimization histories.